lukynmatuska/teamwork-sspbrno/README.md

-# Team works at SSPBRNO
+# Team work at SSPBRNO
 NodeJS webapp for administration of Team works at SSPBRNO

 ## Instalation on-premise